Canoeing and row-and-go canoes

 For rate information or to make a reservation, please visit LocationCanot.com

 Thanks to row-and-go canoes, discovering less frequented areas has never been easier.
 This new concept gives you the opportunity to go out on a lakeside expedition in the backcountry without having to portage.
-Row-and-go canoes are currently offered at both lac du Caribou and at lac à la Pêche.
+Row-and-go canoes are currently offered at lac à la Pêche.

 How to rent a row-and-go canoe in four steps